lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

    3. That is a lot to type and keep straight, so to help make the model names shorter to type and easier to read, let us use the helper parameters in "face_detection.hpp".
 The previous setting now becomes “m=$mFDA32”.

-2. Again, we will be using images and video files that are included with this tutorial or part of the OpenVINO™ toolkit installation in our sample instructions.
+2. Again, we will be using images and video files that are included with this tutorial or part of the Intel® Distribution of OpenVINO™ toolkit installation in our sample instructions.
 Once you have seen the application working, feel free to try it on your own images and videos.

 3. Let us first run it on a single image, to see how it works.
 Use the parameter settings string: